 - What can I adjust in my own management style?
 Does my tone come off the wrong way?
 Do I follow-up too frequently with you, not giving you space to breathe?

 During your next one-on-one meeting, try asking these 4 critical questions – or some of the 10 suggested follow-up questions.
-Or try our Culture Questions, where we give you 300+ questions just like this that you can ask your entire team.

 Whatever you do, just at least one question.

 Don’t fixate merely on answers as a means to give assurance as a leader.
 Perhaps the greatest assurance during these times is you asking questions that show you’re serious about supporting them, in the first place.

 - Read our Guide to Managing Remote Teams.